Indianapolis Arrears and Collection Lawyer

 - Assess the finances of both parents to determine whether a modification is appropriate

 - Answer questions concerning child support enforcement

 - Prepare and file documents with the court

 - Handle court proceedings and negotiations in child support matters

 - Take collection and enforcement actions to obtain child support payments

-Why Choose Us for Arrears and Collection Cases?
+Why Choose Trapp Law for Arrears and Collection Cases?

 At Trapp Law, LLC in Indianapolis, we thoroughly prepare arrears and collection cases for a favorable resolution.
 We understand the sensitive nature of family law matters and are committed to protecting your best interests and achieving a positive and timely resolution.
 If you are not receiving child support or other payments ordered by family law court, contact us for experienced legal assistance.